 Michaela Granado, CPS, RCP

-Outside of her professional life, Michaela is an active community advocate, participating in initiatives that raise awareness about addiction, support reentry programs, and provide educational outreach on recovery and wellness.
-She values integrity, compassion, and empowerment in all aspects of her work, and she is committed to leading by example, inspiring others to live healthy, fulfilling lives.
-Michaela’s journey reflects not only her personal growth in recovery but also her dedication to uplifting those around her, creating lasting impact both in the workplace and the broader community.
+Outside of her professional life, Michaela actively participates in community initiatives that raise awareness about addiction and provide educational outreach on recovery and wellness.
+She values integrity, compassion, and empowerment in every aspect of her work, leading by example to inspire others to live healthy, fulfilling lives.
+Michaela believes that one’s past does not define who they are, and she embodies the message that recovery is possible- she is a living testament to this belief.
+Her journey illustrates her personal growth in recovery and her commitment to uplifting those around her, creating a lasting impact both in the workplace and within the broader community.

 • Recovery Coach Professional